 A framework for strategic growth is a great starting point, but this doesn’t of course take into account the human aspect of every organisation.
 It is important to consider the cultural environment of your organisation and whether it fosters the elements required for growth, such as autonomy, transparency, communication and a high level of psychological safety.

 One thing that is essential for a successful OKR programme is a high level of psychological safety.
 To achieve growth you need your teams to be stretching rather than working within themselves, and whilst this sounds easy.
 If your teams don’t feel safe enough to stretch, it is likely they will set key results that are achievable rather than aspirational.
 By ensuring your teams know it’s ok to fail when trying to achieve growth they are more likely to reach for the stars.
 So ask yourself the question ‘Do your teams feel safe enough to stretch’?

-If you’re planning for growth in 2021 and beyond, talk to us about how OKRs can help you and your organisation.
+If you’re planning for growth next year and beyond, talk to us about how OKRs can help you and your organisation.